CUBRID/cubrid-manual/en/admin/control.rst

     *   **cm_admin**: An integrated utility to manage CUBRID Manager
     *   **deldbinfo**: A command to delete database information of a CM user
     *   *cmuser-name*: CM user name
-    *   *databse-name*: The name of a database to be deleted
+    *   *database-name*: The name of a database to be deleted

     The following example shows how to delete database information of which name is *testdb* from a CM user named *testcm* . ::